unomwade/EPL-Bayesian-Model/README.md

 # EPL-Bayesian-Model

-This is part of the final project for a class on Bayesian Statistics.
+This is part of the final project for a class on Bayesian Statistics at UNO.
 I created a model that determines the offensive and defensive strength of each team in the 2022 English Premier League.
 I used data from the 2022 season up until the break for World Cup to create the model.
 All calculations were done through the use of JAGS and result exploration was done in R Studio.